Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 What is share buyback?

-Share buyback involves the company repurchasing its own shares held by a shareholder.
+A share buyback involves a company buying back its own shares held by a shareholder.
 This can be used as a method of transferring ownership and reducing tax burden.

 Reduction of the tax burden